ratnadeep007/agent-orchestration-platform/README.md

 ## Runtime Decision

-OpenClaw is the internal runtime dependency for this assignment.
+OpenClaw is the internal runtime dependency for the stack.
 It owns live agent execution, sessions, memory files, and multi-agent routing.
 The custom app owns the visual UI, app database, workflow/template configuration, monitoring, Telegram delivery, and the bridge that syncs app-defined agents into OpenClaw-compatible config.

-OpenClaw is a better fit than LangGraph for this challenge because Telegram and always-on gateway behavior are central requirements.
+OpenClaw is a better fit than LangGraph here because Telegram and always-on gateway behavior are central requirements.
 LangGraph is stronger for graph-native workflow modeling, so the app keeps a visual workflow model and maps it into OpenClaw orchestrator/delegate agent configuration.

 ## OpenClaw Agent Sync